PhantomMike/100-days-of-code/log.md

+### Day 20: February 7, 2017

+**Today's Progress:** Continued to put aside FCC to finish sample implementation of Java app for my student's next project involving biological viruses.

+**Thoughts:** It is basically done now.
+May make a few tweaks based on feedback but I'll go back to FCC and Javascript tomorrow.

 ### Day 19: February 6, 2017

 **Today's Progress:** Continued to put aside FCC to work on sample implementation of Java app for my student's next project involving biological viruses.